dellingc/Dark-Sky-React-App/README.md

 ## Dark Sky React App

-This application displays the data retrieved from the [Dark Sky API](https://github.com/dellingc/dark-sky-api).
+This application displays the data retrieved from the [Weather API](https://github.com/dellingc/weather-api).

 ## Instructions
-Click this [link](https://github.com/dellingc/dark-sky-api) to get the API setup.
+Click this [link](https://github.com/dellingc/weather-api) to get the API setup.
 Follow readme instructions.

 Once the API is setup and running.
 Open a second terminal.
 Clone the repository and install node packages